Types and Advantages of Using Hydroponics Planting Methods

 Hydroponics is a branch of horticulture and a subset (larger part) of hydroculture which involves the growing of plants without soil, by using water based nutrient solution in aqueous solvents.
+Before we delve into the concept of Hydroponics, let us first examine what horticulture is, who a horticulturist is and what hydroculture means.

 What is Horticulture?